Code-Institute-Submissions/my-first-milestone-project-3/README.md

 -   ### V1.9.3 Further image height adjustments.
 -   ### V1.9.4 Amends to footer wording, margin and code tidy.
 -   ### V1.9.5 Amended body image min-height.
+-   ### V2.0 Updated for stock images bike tours and landscape.

 <h2 align="center">**"BELOW TEXT IS DERIVED FROM THE CODE INSTIUTE README.md SAMPLE DOC AND IS NOT YET UPDATED FOR MS1 PROJECT CONTENT"**</h2>